Quick overview

 What if you miss the deadline?

-If you were unable to file your appeal (or other appeal) on time for serious reasons – for example, because of a sudden hospitalisation or other serious obstacle – you can ask the court to waive the delay under Section 58 of the Code of Civil Procedure.
+If you were unable to file your appeal (or other appeal) on time for serious reasons – for example, because of a sudden hospitalisation or other serious obstacle – you can apply to the court for a waiver of the delay under Section 58 of the Code of Civil Procedure.
 However, you must do so within 15 days of the date on which the obstacle ceased to exist, and at the same time file the procedural act that was missed (for example, the opposition or appeal).
 The court will then assess whether the reasons were excusable and grant the request.

 Tip for article